Sociology

 What Next?

-With a Sociology degree potential careers include: Researcher, Teacher, Counsellor, Policing, Civil Service, Social Worker, Probation Officer, Journalism, Management, Recruitment Consultant, Human Resources and Advertising.
+With a Sociology A Level future potential careers could include: Researcher, Teacher, Counsellor, Policing, Civil Service, Social Worker, Probation Officer, Journalism, Management, Recruitment Consultant, Human Resources and Advertising.

 Suggested Reading List